Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Test Validators for Signal-based CPS

+The logic $\mathcal{L}$ is able to express the temporal operator globally, i.e., $G$, from Signal Temporal Logic (STL)~\cite{maler2004monitoring}.
 In addition, $\mathcal{L}$ can express arithmetic operations within predicates, which are not part of the core STL formula syntax, thus extending STL with explicit arithmetic expression support.
-Specifically the following formula in $\mathcal{L}$, $(\forall t \in [0,100) : k(t) - p(t) \le 20)$ cannot be directly specified in STL, as STL does not include arithmetic operators in its core syntax.

 To demonstrate that $\mathcal{L}$ is capable of expressing common CPS properties, we assessed a dataset of 98 industrial CPS requirements previously used by Menghi et al.~\cite{menghi2019generating}.
 Menghi et al. formalized this dataset in restricted signal first-order logic, a logic fragment proposed in their study.
 Of the 98 formalized requirements, 85 can be expressed in our logic $\mathcal{L}$.
 The remaining 13 cannot, as they rely on existential quantifiers ($\exists$) or nested universal quantifiers ($\forall$), which lie outside the scope of $\mathcal{L}$.
-The fact that $86$\% of the industrial CPS requirements can be expressed in $\mathcal{L}$ demonstrates that the logic fragment $\mathcal{L}$ remains highly expressive for capturing a wide range of real-world CPS properties.
-In our replication package~\cite{github}, we have included the $85$ natural-language requirements along with their corresponding formalizations.
+The fact that $86$\% of the industrial CPS requirements can be expressed in $\mathcal{L}$ suggests that the logic fragment $\mathcal{L}$ has the level of expressiveness necessary to capture a wide range of real-world CPS properties.